Pop:

 ”Silly Love Songs”: McCartney again – wonderfully ironic.
 A great concert piece for choirs that have a couple of ”silly love songs” in their program.
 A big favorite of my choir!

-”Wanderlust”: Just another epic McCartney song from his time with the Wings.
-One of my favorites.
+NEW 2024 ”Wanderlust”: Just another epic McCartney song from his time with the Wings.
+One of my favorites actually.
 Surprisingly, the main melody is inspired by C. Saint-Saens’ 3rd Symphony.
 But beware: you will get addicted to it!
+(This one is an update of an earlier version)

 ”New”: McCartney from 2013!
 He’s coming home to a familiar Beatles style.
 It’s perfect a cappella singing: a groovy walking bass, a catchy melody – what else do you need?